timothycrosley/streamdeck-ui/docs/ubuntu1804.md

 The following guide was tested on Ubuntu 18.04.

-This version of Ubuntu comes with Python 3.6 and we have to install 3.8 and then make sure we can also run pip.
+This version of Ubuntu comes with Python 3.6 and we have to install Python 3.8 and then make sure we can also run pip.
 Please see this [post](https://stackoverflow.com/a/63207387/) for more details.

 ``` console